vubiostat/redcapAPI/README.md

 redcapAPI
 ======

 `redcapAPI` is an [R](https://www.r-project.org) package to pull data from a [REDCap](https://www.project-redcap.org/) project.
-Its design goes far beyond a 'thin' client which just exposes the raw REDCap API into R. It's goal is to get data into memory in R in a format that is analysis ready with a minimum of function calls.
+Its design goes far beyond a 'thin' client which just exposes the raw REDCap API into R. It's goal is to get data into memory using base R in a format that is analysis ready with a minimum of function calls.
 There are over 7,000 institutions and 3 million users of REDCap worldwide collecting data.
 Analysis in R for monitoring and reporting that data is a common concern for these projects.

 Core concerns handled by the library:

 * API_KEY (which is equivalent of username/password to ones data!) secure handling practices are designed to be as seamless as possible via `unlockREDCap`.
 There are override methods available for production environments.
 * Retry strategy with exponential back off.
-When a REDCap server or a network is overload requests can fail.
-Each call to the API will retry multiple times, and it doubles the wait time between each all.
+When a REDCap server or a network is overloaded requests can fail.
+Each call to the API will retry multiple times, and it doubles the wait time between each call.
 This dramatically increases the odds of success for a script with multiple API calls to REDCap.
-* Automatically handles and caches meta data information needed to understand and translate a projects data.
+* Automatically handles and caches meta data information needed to understand and translate a project's data.
 * A robust type casting strategy that every step of the process can be overridden by the user via inversion of control.
 The strategy proceeds as follows:
-  * NA detection per REDCap definition of NA.
+  * NA detection per REDCap (_or user!_) definition of NA.
   * Validation of data versus the target type/class. `reviewInvalidRecords` provides a summary report of all data that fails validation, with hot links to the record in question.
 This is an important step.
-Data that does not match the target format cannot be cast, e.g. "xyz" cannot be treated as a numeric and will become NA in the final dataset.
+Data that does not match the target format cannot be cast, e.g. "xyz" cannot be treated as a numeric and will become NA in the final data set.
   * Final type casting to target type.
 * Sparse block matrix splitting into forms/instruments with filtering of empty rows.
 * Additional helper functions, e.g. longitudinal wider/long conversions, guessing if a character field is actually a date, and SAS exports.
-* Importing data reuses a lot of the casting functions in reverse to ensure data integrity.
+* Importing data reuses a lot of the casting functions in reverse to ensure data integrity both directions.

 ## Quick Start Guide

-There are 2 basic functions that are key to understanding the major changes with this version:
+There are 2 basic functions that are key to understanding the core approach:

 * `unlockREDCap`
 * `exportBulkRecords`